 Ice melt socks, meanwhile, are porous socks containing calcium chloride, which acts to melt any ice it comes into contact with.

 Both of these solutions may have to be installed on your roof by a professional.

 One of the many benefits offered by a metal roof is that it makes it much, much harder for ice dams to form in the first place.
 This is because metal roofs have a smooth surface which is much harder for snow to cling to.

-Don’t forget to visit Garvin Construction if you’re looking for quality metal roofing contractors in Scranton.
+Don’t forget to visit Garvin Metal Roofs if you’re looking for quality metal roofing contractors in Scranton.